TosbackCgusBridge-Bot/CGUs-versions/Intel/Privacy Policy.md

 Unfold What’s Possible

 Intel uses origami to show how a PC can help you create, enjoy and explore amazing new things.
-The only thing more amazing than Intel® technology is what you’ll do with it.
+The only thing more amazing than Intel technology is what you’ll do with it.

 See for yourself>.